networknt/light-doc/content/en/tutorial/security/self-signed-jwt-key.md

 ### deployment

-copy the primary.crt and secondary.crt to every server config folder and copy the primary.jks and secondary.jks to light-oauth2/token service config folder.
+Copy the primary.crt and secondary.crt to every server config folder and copy the primary.jks and secondary.jks to light-oauth2/token service config folder.